anderslatif/Kea_SOFT_System_Integration_2025_Spring/00._Course_Material/00._Meta_Course_Material/about_the_exam.md

 You will normally not be asked to run the examples.
 The focus is on understanding the code, what it does, how the integration works.

-You are allowed to come to the exam with my code but you still need to understand it.
-Based on limited data I can state that students that create their own version of the code have performed better during the code part of the exam.
-Even adding minimal changes seems to have a better outcome for the exam.
+You are allowed to come to the exam with my code or generated code but you still need to understand it.
+And it must follow the learning goals.

+Remember to push the code before the exam.